jfwells/linux-asus-t100ta/gpio_buttons_array_driver/README.md

 Todo
 ====
-- gpiod_get_index() not working -- failing because acpi_get_gpiod() isn't returning a descriptor
+- gpiod_get_index() is not working -- failing because acpi_get_gpiod() isn't returning a descriptor
--- Then test if gpio-keys is right approach (may not be necessary)
+ - Then test if gpio-keys is right approach (may not be necessary)
---- Don't use single global to store gpio-keys platform device, allow for multiple
+  - on't use single global to store gpio-keys platform device, allow for multiple
---- Unload gpio-keys platform device on unload
+  - Unload gpio-keys platform device on unload

 Notes
 =====